lenmorld/Simple-Client-Server-Messenger/README.md

 * Uses a thread that updates the GUI when a message is sent
 * User can now send message to server

 NOTE
-* Messages are broadcast to everyone connected to the chat room
-* Multiple clients can connect to server
 * Client or server can disconnect by typing END

 TODO
 * Include a DISCONNECT button, both for client and server
 * Improve GUI
+* Multiple clients can connect to server

 CLIENT LOGIN - UBUNTU
 * ![client login](https://github.com/lenmorld/Simple-Client-Server-Messenger/blob/master/screens/client-server-chat.jpg "Logo Title Text 1")